 We also realized during the design of the FreeBalance Accountability Suite™ that legacy ERP systems were highly monolithic.
 (The majority of ERP sold today is legacy.)
 Modules may use shared code and the same platform but were difficult to interoperate.
-The warning sign is the need to use “metadata management” tools to make modules from the same suite to seamlessly integrate.
+The warning sign is the need to use “metadata management” tools to make modules from the same suite seamlessly integrate.
 We used a more modern component-level service orientation where every module shares the same underlying components that we call “government entities“.
 This provides seamless interoperability and a single point of metadata confirmation.
 Most importantly, the approach facilitates integration with other subsystems, whether deployed on-premises or public cloud.

 On-Premise Deployment With OpEx Flexibility

 Governments have tight information security legislation and some countries would never allow confidential accounting or human resource data to be deployed on a public cloud.
 Nevertheless, many governments do not want to pay the up-front costs for on-premises software.
-They’d rather use Operational Expenditure (OpEx) funds to spread costs out over time, while enabling the flexibility of increasing or reducing users as require.
+They’d rather use Operational Expenditure (OpEx) funds to spread costs out over time while enabling the flexibility of increasing or reducing users as required.
 A lot of on-premises software remains unused as “shelfware“.

 FreeBalance provides an onsite SaaS pricing option.
 Governments can deploy software on-premises while paying what amounts to rent, similar to public cloud options.
 And, unlike most alternatives, modules of FreeBalance Accountability Suite™ can be easily migrated to public clouds should legislation change in the future.